Help track invasive, non-native marine species and protect UK coastal wildlife!

 Why are we focusing on invasive species?

-Since the 1960s, over 20 invasive marine species have established on UK shores — and more are expected.
+Since the 1960s, over 20 invasive marine species have established on UK shores, and more are expected.
 These non-native species often arrive via shipping or climate shifts and can harm native wildlife and ecosystems.
 Many are small, under-recorded, and spreading.

-The National BioBlitz, following UK Invasive Species Week, is your chance to help.
 By recording what you find, you'll support conservation and marine management across the UK.

 Want to learn more?